How to convert PDF files to JPG on Mac: Fast, easy, and for every skill level

 Here's the step-by-step process:

-- Open the PDF and zoom in to the section you want.
+- Open the PDF and zoom in on the section you want.

 - Press Command + Shift + 4 and select the area you want.